0xPARC/0xparc-intro-book/src/oram.typ

 == Important observation.
 <important-observation.>
-The above naı̈ve solution 3 gives us the following useful insight: informally, if we want a "non-trivial" ORAM scheme, it appears that we may have to relocate a block after it is accessed — otherwise, if the next access to the same block goes back to the same location, we can
+The above naive solution 3 gives us the following useful insight: informally, if we want a "non-trivial" ORAM scheme, it appears that we may have to relocate a block after it is accessed — otherwise, if the next access to the same block goes back to the same location, we can